 The centre piece of this delightful clifftop town has to be the Graeco-Roman theatre, the Teatro Antico di Taormina, which is still in use today.
 Frequented by the likes of D. H Lawrence, Goethe and Edward Lear, it also boasts views of Mount Etna quietly smouldering in the background.
 Admission is a little pricey but, you are on holiday after all.

 Dive into the numerous historic churches and their exquisite interiors take your breath away.
 Ornate is an understatement.
 Explore the pretty lanes and avenues, houses and shops make you stop and stare with their colourful pottery adornments and unknown succulents.
 If you're lucky like we were, the locals showed us how they do weddings – a very grand, social affair.
 For lunch, we invaded a local supermarket then found a shady spot with a tremendous panorama.
-All very civilized.
+All very civilised.

 If time is spare, Taormina has a pretty beach with bars and restaurants and access to Isola Bella, owned by Florence Trevelyan, who turned it into a unique nature reserve.
 Taormina has to be on the to do list when visiting Sicily.